 The US Department of Health and Human Services offers a few helpful tips for when you’re ready to schedule a visit.

 - When you call to set up an appointment, let the office know if you’re a new patient.
 It may take a few weeks to get a checkup.
-If you’re sick, you may be able to see a doctor the same day.
+If you’re sick, you may be able to see a doctor the same day or have a virtual visit.

 - Tell them the reason for your visit.
 Be specific.
 Are you scheduling a checkup?
 Looking for a new primary care doctor?
 Maybe you’re seeking help for depression?
 Or do you need treatment for flu-like symptoms or allergies?